The Atacama Cosmology Telescope: stellar mass growth in massive galaxy clusters from DR5 over the past 7 billion years

 \subsection{Redshift evolution of $M^*$ and $\alpha$}

 Describing the shape of the SMF by means of the Schechter parameters, $M^*$ and $\alpha$, is crucial to gain a comprehensive view of stellar mass growth.
 In Section \ref{subsec:SingleSchechter}, we presented the results of fitting a single Schechter function to the composite cluster SMFs.
-From the results, a possible anti-correlation is observed between $M^*$ and $\alpha$ as they evolve with redshift.
+From the results, an anti-correlation is observed between $M^*$ and $\alpha$ as they evolve with redshift (see Fig. \ref{fig:MstarvsAlpha}).
 Such a degeneracy implies that the inferred evolution of the SMF shape should be interpreted with caution, as changes in one parameter may be reflected in the evolution of the other, rather than a true physical evolution.
 This correlation or degeneracy has been commonly observed in previous cluster SMF studies (e.g., \citealp{vanderBurg2020}; \citealp{Ahad2021}).
 In the case of the SMF of simulated clusters at $z \sim 0.6$, \cite{Ahad2021} also found a degeneracy and that a higher $M^*$ correlates with a lower $\alpha$.
-However, the degeneracy we observe may be minimal, as we observe marginal evolution of $M^*$ and $\alpha$ in the redshift range $0.2 < z < 0.8$.

-The relatively flat evolution of $M^*$ with redshift (see Section \ref{subsec:SingleSchechter}) implies that the typical stellar mass scale in clusters is already established by $z \sim 0.8$.
+The relatively flat evolution of $M^*$ with redshift (see Section \ref{subsec:SingleSchechter} and Fig. \ref{fig:M,alphavsz}) implies that the typical stellar mass scale in clusters is already established by $z \sim 0.8$.
 This is consistent with the cosmic downsizing scenario (e.g., \citealp{Pozzetti2010}), in which massive galaxies formed early and have grown only slowly overall thereafter.
-The observed increase in $M^*$ from $z = 0.55$ to $z = 0.2$ suggests that whatever growth occurs (e.g., BCG mergers) is more important at low-$z$.
+The observed increase ($\approx 3.3 \sigma$) in $M^*$ from $z = 0.55$ to $z = 0.2$ (see Table \ref{tab:smf_table} and Fig. \ref{fig:M,alphavsz}) suggests that whatever growth occurs (e.g., BCG mergers) is more important at low-$z$.
 This growth could be a result of the accretion of intermediate-to-high mass ($M_* > 10^{10.75} \mathrm{M_{\odot}}$) galaxies by clusters at $z < 0.55$.